Sailing in the Netherlands

 Skipper training: sail the waters well prepared

-For people who would like to get some more training before starting their boating holiday, we also offer a special skipper training.
+For people who would like to get some more training before starting their boating holiday, we also offer a skipper training.